 Developing Mobile Applications

-The lab machines are configured to run the technologies and tools you’ll need in this course, but we suggest that you configure your own machine to do your work.
+The lab machines are configured to run the technologies and tools you’ll need in this course, but we suggest that you configure your own machine to do your work (for details, see Guide 1).

 Exercise 1.3

-When you have the app running on your device, create a text file (README.md) in the root of your lab directory that documents the application and includes one-sentence explanations (or your best guess) of the purpose of each of the following files/directories in your project code:
+When you have the app running on your device, save a screen shot of your running application and add a new README.md that contains a list of one-sentence explanations of the purpose of each of the following files/directories in your project code:

 Checking in

 Submit the files specified above in Moodle under lab 1.
-Please submit them as separate (text!) files, not as a ZIP file, or as DOCX files, etc. We will grade your work according to the following criteria:
+Please submit them as separate (text, not ZIP!) files.
+We will grade your work according to the following criteria:

 Lab assignments are always due by 11:59pm Saturday, the day after the lab.